Three Historic Churches

 The Parish Church of St Michael and All Angels

-This church is situated on Stamford St and it is the first of the town’s trio of historic churches.
-Dating from the c.15th century, this church was practically rebuilt in the Gothic Revival (mainly Perpendicular) style during the 19th and early 20th centuries.
+This church is situated on Stamford St and it dates from C15.
+However, it was practically rebuilt in the Gothic Revival style (mainly Perpendicular) during the C19 and early C20.
 The north side was rebuilt in 1821, the nave and south side in 1840/44, the east wall of the chancel in 1883, the tower in 1882/88 and the north porch in c.1920.
 The architect for the rebuild of the tower was Joseph Stretch Crowther of Manchester.

 The church is listed Grade I, List Enry No. 1162800.